zpolygon95/ColorMine/README.md

 ## Delta-E

-Delta-E calculations take and compare colors in any of the supported formates.
+Delta-E calculations take and compare colors in any of the supported formats.

 ### [CIE76](http://colormine.org/delta-e-calculator/)
 ```c#